DFXswiss/services/CONTRIBUTING.md

 ### Report every bug you find, including pre-existing ones

-A defect in code a pull request touches is reported as a bug — with the same severity rating and the same evidence — whether the change introduced it or it was already there.
+A defect in code a pull request touches is reported as a bug — with the same rigour and the same evidence — whether the change introduced it or it was already there.
 Age does not make a defect milder, and "pre-existing" is not a category that demotes it to an observation or puts it out of scope.

-Whether a pre-existing bug is fixed in the same pull request is a separate decision and has to be stated explicitly.
+Whether a pre-existing bug is fixed in the same pull request is a separate decision, and it follows the same route as any other deferral above: the reviewer grants the exception in writing on the pull request.
 It is never a reason to leave the bug unreported.

 ## Testing